coreos/ignition/doc/configuration-v3_0-experimental.md

       * **_id_** (integer): the group ID of the owner.
       * **_name_** (string): the group name of the owner.
   * **_directories_** (list of objects): the list of directories to be created.
-    * **filesystem** (string): the internal identifier of the filesystem in which to create the directory.
-This matches the last filesystem with the given identifier.
     * **path** (string): the absolute path to the directory.
     * **_overwrite_** (boolean): whether to delete preexisting nodes at the path.
     * **_mode_** (integer): the directory's permission mode.
 Note that the mode must be properly specified as a **decimal** value (i.e. 0755 -> 493).